MediaPortfolios/mps-install/README.md

 ![WordPress tested on verion 4.9.8](https://img.shields.io/badge/WordPress-tested%204.9.8-0073aa.svg?style=flat-square)
 ![PHP tested on version 7.2](https://img.shields.io/badge/PHP-tested%207.2-8892bf.svg?style=flat-square)

-[Media Portfolios Install](https://merlinwp.com) aims to address the tedious and exhausting WordPress theme setup and onboarding process.
-It makes installing a new WordPress theme, recommended WordPress plugins, Customizer settings, widgets, and demo content an exciting and gratifying user experience.
-[Read more...](https://richtabor.com/merlin-wp)

-## Beta & Testing

-Media Portfolios Install is currently in beta, it's not suggested to use Media Portfolios Install in production just yet, as there's still a few kinks and features to be added.
-If you run into anything, raise an [issue](https://github.com/richtabor/MerlinWP/issues) and let's work on it.

 ## Usage

 ### 1. Add Media Portfolios Install to your WordPress theme

-First, [download the latest release](https://github.com/richtabor/MerlinWP/releases) from the Media Portfolios Install GitHub reposity.
+First, [download the latest release](https://github.com/MediaPortfolios/mps-install/releases) from the Media Portfolios Install GitHub reposity.
 Next, add all of the files within the release into your theme.

 Now all you need to do is require the `class-merlin.php` class, `merlin-config.php` and the composer autoload files in your `functions.php`, like this: